-The test material formulation is typical of topical cosmetics and insect repellent products marketed to consumers.
-It is produced under Good Laboratory Practices (GLPs) with records available to EPA.
-It will be couriered to Carroll-Loye Biological Research, with Chain-of-Custody documented.
-After that time it will be stored at the Carroll-Loye Offices in a closed cabinet at room temperature (19-24°C).
-The composition and content of active ingredient in the product used for the proposed efficacy studies will be confirmed by analytical methods prior to and following human subject efficacy testing.
-The sponsor believes that the formulation will be stable for the duration of the study, based on storage stability studies previously conducted.
-The EPA has extensive experience with enforcing requirements for such tests based upon their history with similar products applied to humans and WPC Brands, Inc. intends to provide any requested information as appropriate to safety and efficacy issues.
+The test material formulations are typical of topical cosmetics and insect repellent products marketed to consumers.
+They will be produced under applicable Good Laboratory Practice standards, with records available to EPA.
+They will be couriered to Carroll-Loye Biological Research, with Chain-of-Custody documented.
+After that time they will be stored at the Carroll-Loye Offices in a closed cabinet at room temperature (19-24°C).
+The composition and content of active ingredient in the products used for the proposed efficacy studies will be confirmed by analytical methods prior to and following human subject efficacy testing.
+The sponsor believes that the formulations will be stable for the duration of the study, based on storage stability studies previously conducted.
+Additional one-year stability tests are in progress.
+The EPA has extensive experience with enforcing requirements for such tests based upon their history with similar products applied to humans and LANXESS intends to provide any requested information as appropriate to safety and efficacy issues.